Last updated: May 2017

 - Members who post information about their own company/business in Going Concern or within the comments posts unnecessarily will have their content removed without warning.
 A ban from the site may follow.

-- Discriminatory comments about gender, age, race, religion, sexual preference, physical or mental disability, or any other derogatory or personal attacks will not be tolerated, and any attempts by members to provoke another member on these grounds will result in a temporary ban and the comment being removed.
+- Discriminatory posts or comments about gender, age, race, religion, sexual preference, physical or mental disability, or any other derogatory content or personal attacks will not be tolerated, and any attempts by members to provoke another member on these grounds will result in a temporary ban and the comment being removed.

 - Stay on topic.
 Off-topic comments will be deleted.